South African labour law: Dismissal for operational requirements

-Context

-An employer may find itself facing financial ruin (due to unsound strategy, large clients or contracts having been lost, or factors in the economy at large).
-Under pressure, the employer may be forced into considering reducing its wage bill by restructuring the organisation, which may mean dismissing some employees.
-In this scenario, the word "retrenchment" is often used.

-Section 188 of the LRA recognizes that an employer also has operational requirements and needs, and that, in certain cases, these may also be a fair and valid reason for dismissal.

-According to section 213 of the LRA, "operational requirements" are requirements based on the economic, technological, structural or similar needs of an employer.

-There are four categories of operational requirements.
-From these categories it is clear that the reason for the dismissal does not relate to the employee; it is due to the needs of the employer, and therefore reason for the dismissal is the employer's.

-An employer's economic needs, for example, include those needs and requirements relating to the economic well-being of the enterprise.
-One of the most common economic reasons for dismissal is financial difficulties (due to, for example, a downturn in the economy or a decrease in the demand for certain products).

-"Technological needs" refers to the introduction of new technology, such as more advanced machinery, mechanization or computerization, leading to the redundancy of employees.

-Structural needs as a reason for dismissal describes posts becoming redundant following a restructuring of the enterprise.
-This often follows a merger or amalgamation.

-Employer’s similar needs

-This is a very broad category and must be determined with reference to the circumstances of the case.
-There is no clear and absolute dividing line between an employer's "economic" needs and "similar" needs, as there are often considerable overlaps.

-Changes to employee’s terms and conditions of employment
+Changes to employee's terms and conditions of employment

 A business may have to be restructured or amalgamated with another enterprise, or its mode of operation may have to be altered in order to ensure its survival or to make it more competitive.

 These changes may lead to an employee's becoming redundant, but changes of this nature may also lead to the employee's being offered a new position, with changes to the terms and conditions of employment.

 If the employee unreasonably refuses to accept the changes to the terms and conditions of employment, the employee may be dismissed for operational requirements.

 In WL Ochse Webb & Pretorius v Vermeulen, the employee was a tomato salesman for WL Ochse (the employer) and was paid a basic salary and commission.
 He earned more than the other employees, as the sale of tomatoes attracted a higher commission than the sale of the vegetables sold by the other employees.
 This caused dissatisfaction among the other workers, which the employer tried to address by proposing a new remuneration system.
 The salesman was given three alternatives: